DIRGH712/geometry_engine/README.md

 3. **Broad Applicability:** Given the wide usage of AABB in various domains, such as computer graphics and collision detection, starting with a universally accepted and straightforward approach ensures the endpoint has a broad range of applicability right out of the gate.

 However, recognizing the potential for optimization, a common approach involves computing the convex hull of the set of points and then finding the minimum bounding box of this convex hull.
-Checkout `optimized_bounding_box.py` in `modules` directory.
+Checkout `optimized_bounding_box.py` in the `modules` directory.

-**Implementation:**
+<ins>**Implementation:**</ins>

-- Compute the Convex Hull, I learned QuickHull and Gift wrapping algo.
+- Compute the Convex Hull (I learned QuickHull, Graham scan, and Gift wrapping algo.
 - To find the smallest bounding box, you can use the concept of an oriented bounding box (OBB).
 An OBB is not axis-aligned, meaning it can have any orientation in space.
 The OBB that has the minimum volume and contains the convex hull is the solution.
 - Perform PCA(Principal Component Analysis) on the set of points to find the principal axes.
-This can help us get more optimized bounding box.
+This can help us get a more optimized bounding box.
 - Align the points with these axes.
 - Compute the bounding box in this aligned configuration for a rough (not necessarily minimal) estimate.
 - For the minimal volume box, iterate over all possible orientations (this requires discretizing the rotation space and is computationally expensive), compute the axis-aligned bounding box for the points in each orientation, and find the one with the smallest volume.

-# References:
+# 📚 References:

 Feel free to review some resources I used to make this project.